 Applicants for Category B must also develop a Labour Market Benefits Plan with the ESDC to demonstrate their plan to increase skills and training investment for the Canadian labor market.

 What are the Requirements for Intra-Company Transferee to Canada?

-An Intra-company Transfer allows an international business with strong affiliations with a parent company, branch, or subsidiary in Canada an option to bring important employees to Canada.
+An Intra-company transfer allows an international business with strong affiliations with a parent company, branch, or subsidiary in Canada the option to bring important employees to Canada.